 - Have carpets shampooed, change sheets and towels; clean toilets, sinks, tubs, and showers; change toilet seats, address squeaky door hinges; clean and repair anything you would want clean and in good working order if you were moving into this house.

 Providing Easy Access For Showings

-Accessibility is a major key to Bozeman home-selling profitability.
-The most limiting showings are those that either require an appointment or require an agent be present; the least restrictive is placing a lock box for agents.
-Be aware that a real estate agent’s availability, your schedule, even the time-frame for the sale can limit or change showing availability for all parties.
+Accessibility is a major key to profitability.
+The most constraining showings are those that either require an appointment or an agent be present; the least restrictive is placing a lock box for agents to come and go with permission.
+Be aware that a real estate agent’s availability, your schedule, even the time-frame for the sale, can limit or change showing availability for all parties.